 Senior Secured First Lien Term Loans.
 We structure these investments as senior secured loans.
 We obtain security interests in the assets of the portfolio companies that serve as collateral in support of the repayment of such loans.
-This collateral may take the form of first-priority liens on the assets of the portfolio company borrower.
+This collateral generally takes the form of first-priority liens on the assets of the portfolio company borrower.
 Our senior secured loans may provide for amortization of principal with the majority of the amortization due at maturity.

 Senior Secured Second Lien Term Loans.
 We structure these investments as junior, secured loans.
 We obtain security interests in the assets of these portfolio companies that serves as collateral in support of the repayment of such loans.
-This collateral may take the form of second-priority liens on the assets of a portfolio company.
+This collateral generally takes the form of second-priority liens on the assets of a portfolio company.
 These loans typically provide for amortization of principal in the initial years of the loans, with the majority of the amortization due at maturity.

 Senior Secured Notes.
 We structure these investments as senior secured loans.
-We obtain security interests in the assets of these portfolio companies that serves as collateral in support of the repayment of such loans.
-This collateral may take the form of priority liens on the assets of a portfolio company.
+We obtain security interests in the assets of these portfolio companies that serve as collateral in support of the repayment of such loans.
+This collateral generally takes the form of priority liens on the assets of a portfolio company.
 These loans typically have interest-only payments (often representing a combination of cash pay and payment-in-kind, or PIK interest), with amortization of principal due at maturity.
 PIK interest represents contractually deferred interest added to the loan balance that is generally due at the end of the loan term and recorded as interest income on an accrual basis to the extent such amounts are expected to be collected.

 Warrants and Minority Equity Securities.
-In some cases, we may also receive nominally priced warrants or options to buy a minority equity interest in the portfolio company in connection with a loan.
+In some cases, we may also receive nominally priced warrants or options to buy a minority equity interest in the portfolio company in connection with a debt investment.
 As a result, as a portfolio company appreciates in value, we may achieve additional investment return from this equity interest.
 We may structure such warrants to include provisions protecting our rights as a minority-interest holder, as well as a "put," or right to sell such securities back to the issuer, upon the occurrence of specified events.
 In many cases, we may also seek to obtain registration rights in connection with these equity interests, which may include demand and "piggyback" registration rights.

 Unitranche Loans.
-We structure our unitranche loans as senior secured loans.
+We structure our unitranche loans, which combine the characteristics of traditional senior secured first lien term loans and subordinated notes, as senior secured loans.
 We obtain security interests in the assets of these portfolio companies that serve as collateral in support of the repayment of these loans.
-This collateral may take the form of first-priority liens on the assets of a portfolio company.
+This collateral generally takes the form of first-priority liens on the assets of a portfolio company.

 Unitranche loans typically provide for amortization of principal in the initial years of the loans, with the majority of the amortization due at maturity.